ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 }
 ```

-While it is not part of the specification, it is recommended to add an ability for plural fetches.
-That's why Hot Chocolate adds a `nodes` field allowing use to refetch multiple objects in one round trip.
+While it is not part of the specification, it is recommended to add the ability for plural fetches.
+That's why Hot Chocolate adds a `nodes` field allowing us to refetch multiple objects in one round trip.

 ```sdl
 type Query {